-4.4.2 Composition
+4.6.2 Composition

-The Audit Committee is composed of Michel Doyon, Claude Goulet and Julien Cohen, directors of the Company, of which only one (Mr. Julien Cohen) is not considered independent pursuant to Regulation 52-110.
+The Audit Committee is composed of Thomas Lagrée, Claude Goulet and Julien Cohen, a director of the Company, of which only one (Julien Cohen) is not considered independent pursuant to Regulation 52-110.
 The Board of the Company has determined that all members of the Audit Committee by their experience and education were financially literate within the meaning of Regulation 52-110 (see the section 2.3.1 "Board Nominees" of this Circular).

-4.4.3 Relevant Education and Experience
+4.6.3 Relevant Education and Experience